Investigating $f(R)$-Inflation: background evolution and constraints: Model testing

 \subsection{Model, Data and sampled parameters}

 To test the impact of the modified inflationary phase on present-time observables, it is necessary to establish a connection between early-time and late-time quantities.
 Indeed, a modified early-time Hubble function can leave observable imprints in late-time cosmology.
-Therefore, we rely on late-time probes, specifically Baryon Acoustic Oscillations (BAO) from DESI DR2 \cite{desicollaboration2025desidr2resultsii} and Type Ia Supernovae (SNIa) from the Pantheon+ catalog \cite{Brout_2022}.
-Since the primordial power spectrum is not yet available in our framework, this preliminary analysis will be refined with a full CMB-based study of the scalar spectral index $n_s$ and amplitude $A_s$ once it becomes available.
+Therefore, we rely on late-time probes, specifically Baryon Acoustic Oscillations (BAO) from DESI DR2 \cite{desicollaboration2025desidr2resultsii} and Type Ia Supernovae (SNIa) from the Pantheon$^+$ catalog \cite{Brout_2022}.
+Although we do not perform a full CMB analysis in this work, we verify that the theoretical predictions of our model for the primordial spectral parameters $n_s$ and $r$ are consistent with current CMB constraints.
+We stress, however, that these observational bounds are derived within a $\Lambda$CDM framework.
+A fully consistent assessment of our model will require incorporating the complete CMB information, including the scalar perturbation equations, which we leave to future work.

 To consistently relate the modified early-time dynamics to late-time observations, we build our model under the assumption that, at a certain epoch after the end of inflation ($x < x_{\text{\rm end}}$), a phase transition occurs, restoring the standard cosmological evolution and initiating the radiation-dominated era.
 This transition requires the modified Hubble function to smoothly match the standard Hubble function after inflation, as we will show in \autoref{sec:theo_results}.
-Starting from Eq.~\eqref{eq:Hubble_mod}, we impose that, at $x = x_{\text{\rm end}}$, the expression for $H(x)$ must match the standard form valid during the radiation-dominated epoch.
+Starting from Eq.~\eqref{eq:Hubble_mod}, we impose that, at $x = x_{\text{\rm end}}$, the expression for modified $H(x)$ must match the standard form valid during the radiation-dominated epoch.
 This leads to the condition:

+where $E(x_{\rm end})$ is Hubble rate parameter in $\Lambda$CDM.
+We use this expression to test the model by sampling the parameters that describe it, specifically $x_{\rm end}$, $\gamma$, and $U^*_{\rm end}$, along with the standard cosmological parameters.
+In particular, we aim to identify possible degeneracies among them.
+The sampled parameters and their associated priors are listed in \autoref{tab:prior}, while the others are kept fixed at the reference values shown in \autoref{tab:fiducial_model_params}.